 Price: $30 (seems to vary from day to day) – View on Amazon

 - This is a CCD camera (420 TVL) that can be used to retrieve color images and can be used indoors or outdoors.

 - Equipped with 12 infrared LEDs and is capable of night-vision imagery of up to 15 feet.

-- Comes with a CDS sensor, and it can also sense changes in light levels, which should save on energy costs since night vision is only activated when it is dark.
+- Comes with a CDS sensor so it can sense changes in light levels, which should save on energy costs since night vision is only activated when it is dark.

 - This camera is equipped with an adjustable bracket that makes it “easy to mount almost anywhere.”